simonesilvestroni/m2m-website/_newsletter/2021-06-02-two-new-songs.md

 title: '🎵 Two new songs out'
 date: '2021-06-02'
 last_modified_at: '2021-06-02 21:21:28'
 description: 'Today I released two new songs on Bandcamp.
-It’s a little preview for my next concept album, titled "The Die is Cast".'
+It’s a little preview for my next concept album, titled The Die is Cast.'
 excerpt: 'Today I released two new songs on Bandcamp.
 It’s a little preview for my next concept album, titled <em>The Die is Cast</em>.'
 sitemap: false
 permalink: '/newsletter/archive/two-new-songs/'